stat408/stat408.github.io/index.md

 ### Course Syllabus

+A PDF of the syllabus can be downloaded with this [link](https://github.com/stat408/syllabus/raw/master/syllabusF2020.pdf).

 This course provides an overview of statistical computation and graphical analysis.
 In particular,  R and SAS will be introduced in this course.

 ## Learning Outcomes: